 Kauffman Center for the Performing Arts

-The Kauffman Center for the Performing Arts, a new center for music, opera, theater, and dance, opened in downtown Kansas City, Missouri in September 2011.
+The Kauffman Center for the Performing Arts, a center for music, opera, theater, and dance, opened in downtown Kansas City, Missouri in September 2011.

 What began as a sketch on a napkin has become an architectural icon and home for the performing arts in Kansas City.
 The Kauffman Center for the Performing Arts has changed Kansas City’s skyline, as well as the experiences of artists and audiences throughout the region.